qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Click the :guilabel:`Toggle editing` button to enter *edit mode*.
    This allows you to edit a vector layer.
 #.
 Click the :guilabel:`Add feature` button, which should be nearby
-   the :guilabel:`Toggle editing` button.
+   the |toggleEditing| :sup:`Toggle Editing` button.
    It may be hidden behind a double arrow button; if so, click the double arrows to show the :guilabel:`Digitizing` toolbar's hidden buttons.
 #.
-With the :guilabel:`Add feature` tool activated, left-click on the
+With the |capturePolygon| :sup:`Add Polygon Feature` tool
-   corners of the raster.
+   activated, left-click on the corners of the raster.
    You may need to zoom in with the mouse wheel to ensure that it is accurate.
    To pan across the map in this mode, click and drag in the map with the middle mouse button or mouse wheel.
 #.
-For the fourth and final point, right-click to finalize the shape
+After the fourth and final point has been entered, right-click to
+   finalize the shape
 #.
-Enter any arbitrary number for the shape ID
+Enter any number for the shape ID
 #.
 Click :guilabel:`OK`
 #.
 Click the :guilabel:`Save edits` button
 #.
 Click the :guilabel:`Toggle editing` button to stop your editing